metrumresearchgroup/pkgr/integration_tests/outdated-pkgs-no-update/guide.md

 # outdated-pkgs-no-update
-tags: pkg-update, pkg-outdated, command-flags
+tags: pkg-update, pkg-outdated

-## Description
+## Old Description

-Environment to help test the "--update" [flag or config setting].
-The environment is configured for the same packages as [simple](../simple/guide.md), plus the base-R package `Matrix`\*.

-\* Note: We included the "Matrix" package here because a user had trouble using this feature with Matrix.
-It's mainly here as a regression test.

-** DO NOT MODIFY THE [outdated-library](outdated-library) DIRECTORY OR YOU WILL DESTROY THIS ENVIRONMENT **
+Environment specifically to verify that the "update" feature is disabled by default.

 ## Expected behavior

-You can modify the [pkgr.yml](pkgr.yml) file by setting the `Update` value to `true` or `false`.
-By default, this test case does not specify, so it should default to FALSE.
+Without any flags passed, `pkgr plan` and `pkgr install` will behave as if --update was set to false.
+This is all that's needed for this test.

 * **Update True**:
   - `pkgr plan` indicates that four packages are outdated: `R6`, `pillar`, and `Matrix`, plus `crayon`, which is a dependency of pillar.